hannesweisbach/hwvar/README.md

 ## Benchmark setup and options

 The `--size` option specifies the desired working set size, the L1 cache size as determined by hwloc is used as the default.
 The benchmark is tuned to use 90% of the given capacity, so that spare capacity is available for stack data, etc. The size option is interpreted in bytes.
 The suffixes `kK`, `mM`, and `gG` are supported for kibi, mebi and gibi.
+The default fill factor of 0.9 can be adjusted with the `--fill` option, which expects a fractional value.
+For example to use the entire cache pass 1 or 1.0 and to use 150% of the cache size use 1.5.
 Because the benchmark might not be able to use the selected size completely, the actual size and percentage of the selected size are printed.

 Each benchmark is responsible for finding appropriate parameters to fulfill the size requirement.